mchmarny/ab-test-demo/README.md

 ## Version "B"

-Cloud Run does a lot of things automatically so to implement my experiment I will first have to take it out of the "auto-pilot" mode so I can manage the revisions manually.
-To do that, I'll list the revisions:
+Cloud Run does a lot of things automatically (in this case revision management).
+So, to implement my experiment I will first take my application out of the "auto-pilot" mode so I can manage the revisions manually.
+To do that, I'll first list the revisions:

 ```shell
 gcloud alpha run revisions list --service signup